 The agent has its own star rating system to quantify interior quality, comfort and ambience.
 This property has been rated 4.5 star.

-Newton Ferrers/Noss Mayo: adjoining small villages beside the lake-like river Yealm estuary, sheltered by oak-wooded hillsides, popular for sailing, lovely for walking or just sitting.
+Newton Ferrers/Noss Mayo: adjoining small villages beside the river Yealm estuary, sheltered by oak-wooded hillsides, popular for sailing, lovely for walking or just sitting.
 Essential shops (Newton Ferrers) and good food pubs.
 Low tide footpath across the creek.
 Tennis courts; riding stables.
-Pedestrian ferry to coast walk to Wembury, and secluded beach.
+Pedestrian ferry to coast walk to Wembury (village), and secluded beach.
 Mothecombe (nearest sandy beach by car), 4 miles.
 Plymouth, 11.